Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Revisiting Topic Model Evaluation

-In the years since automated coherence metrics were adopted, human evaluations have been abandoned by the method-development community.
+Human evaluations have been abandoned by topic model developers in the years since automated coherence metrics were adopted.
 In a thorough meta-analysis of contemporary topic model methods papers, \emph{none} conduct systematic human evaluations (Section~\ref{sec:meta}).
-Instead, they rely solely on automated metrics for model comparison.\footnote{Outside of the core method-development literature, human evaluations have been used to develop new metrics and improve understanding of existing model behavior \citep[][\emph{inter alia}]{bhatia-etal-2017-automatic,morstatter2018search,lund-etal-2019-automatic,alokaili-etal-2019-ranking}.} However, current neural topic models are a far cry from the classical models that substantiated the original correlations---manifestly, topics produced by neural models are often qualitatively distinct from those of classical models (e.g., Table~\ref{tab:topic_ex}).\footnote{We use ``classical'' to mean generative models defined by a chain of conjugate exponential family distributions optimized by Gibbs sampling or variational inference.} This \emph{validation gap} raises the question of whether automated metrics are still consistent with human judgments of topic quality.
+Instead, they rely solely on automated metrics for model comparison.\footnote{Outside of the core method-development literature, human evaluations have been used to develop new metrics and improve understanding of existing model behavior \citep[][\emph{inter alia}]{bhatia-etal-2017-automated,morstatter2018search,lund-etal-2019-automated,alokaili-etal-2019-ranking}.} However, current neural topic models are a far cry from the classical models that substantiated the original correlations---manifestly, topics produced by neural models are often qualitatively distinct from those of classical models (e.g., Table~\ref{tab:topic_ex}).\footnote{We use ``classical'' to mean generative models defined by a chain of conjugate exponential family distributions optimized by Gibbs sampling or variational inference.} This \emph{validation gap} raises the question of whether automated metrics are still consistent with human judgments of topic quality.

-Moreover, it can be a mistake to assume a previously established correlation holds outside the original range of data, as with newer neural models.
-As one example, a neural model in \citep{hoyle-etal-2020-improving} produces \abr{npmi} values much larger than those used to determine human correlations in the original~\citet{lau2014machine} study.
+Moreover, we should always be cautious when extrapolating outside the range of data that was used to establish a relationship between variables.
+As an example, a neural model in \citet{hoyle-etal-2020-improving} produces much larger \abr{npmi} values than those used to determine human correlations in the original~\citet{lau2014machine} study; the implicit assumption is that greater \abr{npmi} corresponds to more human-interpretable topics.
 Finally, a myopic focus on a presumed proxy for human preferences can produce low-quality results~\citep{Stiennon2020LearningTS}.
 Does Goodharts' law---``when a measure becomes a target, it ceases to be a good measure''~\citep{Strathern1997ImprovingRA}---apply to automated metrics of topic models?\looseness=-1